 This was where Madness made efforts to break slightly away from the madcap "nutty" sound of their first three albums.
 There had always been hints of The Kinks and Squeeze in their wry, often witty social observation songs, but on this album they really went for it, producing a series of mini-masterpieces, kitchen sink pop at its best.
 The now iconic, and oh-so British, Our House was the stand-out track, of course (it is marvellously evocative and singalong).
 Otherwise, however, the songs are far more well-crafted and even reflective and laid-back, while still retaining that archetypal Madness ska/accessible reggae sound.
 A great example is the little-mentioned, but excellent Are You Coming (With Me) and also the comparatively sombre Rise And Fall.

 Lots of the songs are influenced by the characters of London life, and lower class London life at that, similar to the "riff-raff" that populated Ian Dury's songs.
 Great characterisation within three minute pop songs.
 A skill Madness never lost.
 They are such a London band, full of all the atmosphere of the city.
 They briefly go abroad, however, in the infectious New Delhi, with its Eastern musical influences.
 What a great song.
-Blue Skinned Beast has a few echoes of something like My Girl from their debut album, except that it is about Margaret Thatcher.

 Tomorrow's Just Another Day was a single, but not a nutty, frenetic dancing one.
 It was a solemn, philosophical one from a vast-maturing band.
 If some liveliness was still needed, though, Tiptoes is a staccato and infectious number, with some great piano and percussion.